 The Hasinai Caddo groups continued to live through the 1830s in their traditional East Texas homeland in the Neches and Angelina River valleys, but by the early 1840s, all Caddo groups had been forced to move to the Brazos River area as a result of Anglo-American oppressive measures and colonization efforts.
 They remained there until the U.S. government placed them on the Brazos Indian Reservation in 1855, and then in 1859 the Caddo (about 1,050 people) were forced to flee to the Washita River in Indian Territory, now western Oklahoma.

 The Caddo continue to live in western Oklahoma, primarily near the Caddo Nation Headquarters outside Binger, Oklahoma.

 Did You Know?

 - At their peak, ca. A.D.
-1100, the Caddo were the most highly developed prehistoric culture known within the present state of Texas.
+1100, the Caddo were the most developed prehistoric culture in Texas.

-- Many of the exquisite artifacts unearthed by archeologists at Caddo Mounds bear a striking resemblance to artifacts discovered as far away as Illinois and Florida.
-The raw materials for some of these artifacts originated in distant places, such as shell from the eastern Gulf Coast and copper from the Great Lakes region, all acquired through the broad trade network of the Mound Builders.
+- Many of the exquisite sacred items unearthed by archeologists at Caddo Mounds bear a striking resemblance to artifacts discovered as far away as Illinois and Florida.
+The raw materials for some of these sacred items originated in distant places, such as shell from the eastern Gulf Coast and copper from the Great Lakes region, all acquired through the broad trade network of the Mound Builders.